AlaeaCrablet/Creep/README.md

 `creep [playername]`

-playername is an option argument, if no player is supplied, the command will be applied to the player who called it.
+playername is an optional argument, if no player is supplied, the command will be applied to the player who called it.